-69. Control of Non-Communicable diseases.-(1) For the purpose of this Chapter a "non-communicable disease" means a medical condition or disease which is non-infectious, or a disease of long duration and generally of slow progression.

-(2) A chronic illness means a non-communicable disease comprising impairments or deviations from normal, and has one or more of the following conditions, namely:-

-- (i) Permanent impairment; - (ii) Residual disability; - (iii) Disability caused by non-reversible pathological alteration; - (iv) Requirement of special training of the patient for rehabilitation; and - (v) Expected to have a long period of supervision, observation or cure.
+- 69. Control of Non-Communicable diseases.-(1) For the purpose of this Chapter, a "non-communicable disease" means a medical condition or disease which is non-infectious or a disease of long duration and generally of slow progression. - (2) A chronic illness means a non-communicable disease comprising impairments or deviations from normal and has one or more of the following conditions, namely:- - (i) permanent impairment; - (ii) residual disability; - (iii) disability caused by non-reversible pathological alteration;

-(3) The following shall normally be deemed to be non-communicable diseases, namely:-

-- (i) Blindness;

-- (ii) Cancer;

-- (iii) Chronic Lung Disease;

-- (iv) Chronic Renal Disease;

-- (v) Coronary Artery Disease;

-- (vi) Dementia;

-- (vii) Diabetes mellitus;

-- (viii) Hypertension;

-- (ix) Injuries caused by accidents;

-- (x) Musculoskeletal-arthritis;

-- (xi) Neurological disese-Alzheimer's disese;

-- (xii) Obesity;

-- (xiii) Psychiatric disease;

-- (xiv) Rheumatic Heart disease; and

-- (xv) Stroke.

-(4) The Government may notify any other disease as a non-communicable disease if it satisfies the condition specified in sub-section (1) or sub-section (2).
+- (iv) requirement of special training of the patient for rehabilitation; and expected to have a long period of supervision, observation or cure. (v) (3) The following shall normally be deemed to be non-communicable diseases, namely:- (i) Blindness, (ii) Cancer, (iii) Chronic Lung Disease, (iv) Chronic Renal Disease, (v) Coronary Artery Disease, (vi) Dementia, (vii) Diabetes mellitus, (viii) Hypertension, Injuries caused by accidents, (ix) (x) Musculoskeletal-arthritis, (xi) Neurological disease-Alzheimer's disease, (xii) Obesity, (xiii) Psychiatric disease, - (4) The Government may notify any other disease as a non-communicable disease if it satisfies the condition specified in sub-section (1) or sub-section (2).